 The safety process begins ahead of time, he said.
 When you park at the client’s home, park facing the same direction you came from.
 The route you used on the way there will be familiar, so if you need to make a hasty escape, you won’t get lost going a different way or have to backtrack to the signer’s home to get your bearings.

 He also recommends telling the client right off the bat that you’re expecting a phone call — for example, you can tell the signer a relative may need to speak with you urgently — and if you get it, you’ll have to step outside and take it.
 That way, you have a built-in, plausible reason to leave if you need it.
-He also said to position yourself close to an exit in the home and take note of any objects, or people, who may block a hasty exit.
+He also said to position yourself close to an exit in the home and take note of any objects or people who may block a hasty exit.

 Risky meeting spaces to avoid: